This site is in danger of going away; please consider the Donate link above...

 Out of copyright (called public domain in the USA), hence royalty-free for all purposes usage credit requested, or as marked.

-This picture of a horse was engraved on brass and included in the 1678 edition of this book.
+This picture of a unicorn with a mane was engraved on brass and included in the 1678 edition of this book.
 It is taken from Tab.
-I. [more...]
+XI. [more...] [$]

 The author is referred to in catalogues as Jonstonus, Joannes (1603-1675).
 The book was published in London.